 At Sandcross we believe that music is an essential part of a broad and balanced education for all children.
 Music develops the whole child by providing an enjoyable, engaging and creative experience that every child can access.

 We aim to create an environment where children enjoy exploring their own creativity and develop an understanding, knowledge and appreciation of music from different cultures and periods of history.
 We aspire to foster a love of singing by making it part of every child’s school life through all the key stages.
-We equip children with musical skills in performing, composing, actively listening and evaluating music.
+We equip children with musical skills in performing, composing, actively listening, reviewing and evaluating music.
+These are developed sequentially over modules of work.

 Children develop key social skills working in teams, learning to communicate, listening to each other, cooperating and taking responsibility for their own contributions to work.